-All applications for Units and subscription monies must be received by the Administrator prior to 5.00 p.m.
-(Irish time) on the second Business Day immediately preceding the relevant Dealing Day.
-However, the AIFM (subject to prior agreement) may extend the settlement period up to 2 Business Days after the relevant Dealing Day to facilitate payment or settlement methods or by such longer period as the Directors of the AIFM may approve.
+In the case of subscriptions, settlement must occur by 5:00pm (Irish time) on the relevant Dealing Day.
+However, the AIFM (subject to prior agreement) may extend the settlement period up to 3 Business Days after the relevant Dealing Day to facilitate payment or settlement methods or by such longer period as the Directors of the AIFM may approve.
 The AIFM reserves the right to defer the issue of Units until receipt of cleared subscription monies by the Portfolio.